pseudomammal/fairmont-wiki/API-Reference.md

 ```

 #### async
 Establish a reusable generator function by wrapping it in a promise.
-Takes a generator and returns a promise that either *resolves* the return value or *rejects* with an error.
+Takes a generator and returns a promise that either ***resolves*** the return value or ***rejects*** with an error.

 ES6's introduction of generators offers a wonderful way to handle asynchronous methods.
 A generator is any function with one or more `yield` operators, which is where the execution enters a non-blocking wait for the result.
 The trick to writing asynchronous code that follows a synchronous pattern is to always pair the `yield` operator with a promise.

 That means when we write a generator that we'd like to reuse, we need to wrap it in a promise.
 But it can be a burden to make your code promise aware.
 Which is why Fairmont includes `async` as convenience function to handle all that for you.
-As long as you include `yield`, you are free to write in a synchronous pattern.  `async` will promify your generator and allow you to continue the `yield` pattern throughout your callstack.
+As long as you include `yield`, you are free to write in a synchronous pattern.  `async` will promisify your generator and allow you to continue the `yield` pattern throughout your callstack.

+##### Example
 ```coffee
 # Putting in the asynchronous sleep is contrived, but it keeps this simple.
 square = async (x) ->